IRS Certified Letter: What It Means and What to Do Next

 Collection Due Process (CDP) Notices

 If the IRS is planning collection action against you, they must send a Collection Due Process notice, giving you the right to appeal before further action is taken.
-This is your opportunity to dispute the IRS’s claims or negotiate a payment plan.
+This is your opportunity to dispute the IRS’s claims or negotiate a payment plan, a great time to settle IRS debt and stop future letters.

 What Should You Do If You Receive a Certified IRS Letter?